kwakmeensoo/NLP-Project/inference/README.md

 # Inference Module

-Production pipeline for audio-to-slide matching with integrated ASR and TTS.
+Practical application pipeline for audio-to-slide matching with integrated ASR and TTS.

 ## Overview